MirolimMajidov/Jobs/README.md

 Jobs is an open-source job marketplace application, powered by micro-services ☸️ architecture and cross-platform developed 📱🖥🐳 based on .NET 6.

-## Architecture overview
+## Architecture Overview

-The architecture proposes a microservice oriented architecture implementation with multiple autonomous microservices (each one owning its own data/db) and has one shared project to work with Repository and Controller for CRUD operations, but implementing different approaches within each microservice using REST/HTTP as the communication protocol between the client apps, and supports asynchronous communication for data updates propagation across multiple services based on gRPC/HTTP2.
-All microservices are based on SOLID design principles and used popular modern technologies.
-Also, configured CI/CD pipelines using GitHub Actions for building and testing the code and publishing docker image file to the Docker Hub.
+The architecture proposes a microservice-oriented architecture implementation with multiple autonomous microservices (each one owning its own data/db) and has one shared project to work with the Repository and Controller for CRUD operations, but implementing different approaches within each microservice using REST/HTTP as the communication protocol between the client apps, and supports asynchronous communication for data updates propagation across multiple services based on gRPC/HTTP2.
+All microservices are based on SOLID design principles and use popular modern technologies.
+Also, configured the CI/CD pipelines using GitHub Actions for building and testing the code and publishing the docker image files to the Docker Hub.

 <center><img src="img/JobsArchitecture.png"/></center>